bogogion/NACV/README.md

 - Write complete documentation on camera code for further maintence.
 - Test.
 - Figure out mounting on robot.
+- Fix weird memory issue on pi for doing home directory
 - Add config for height/width/decision threshold

 ## Quick Use